ianlcurtis/github-copilotwith/README.md

 ## Documentation of current code

-###Example prompt to give a high level description of what a project does:
+### Prompt to give a high level description of what a project does:
 ```
 We are new starters and have never touched this code before.
 [Can you create a ReadMe file explaining] / [Can you explain] what this project does?